iezhkv/clever-volt/docs/all-projects/modbus/advanced-master-slave.md

 1. **Sensing the Temperature:** The slave uses an SHT3x-D sensor to read the temperature in real-time.

-2. **Displaying the Temperature:** The current temperature is shown on a TM1637 display 📟.
+2. **Displaying the Target Temperature:** The target temperature is shown on a TM1637 display 📟.

 3. **Thermostat Control:** The slave has two GPIO buttons that allow the user to increase or decrease the thermostat set temperature, which is then sent to the master.